 3. Earn while you learn

-An apprenticeship or traineeship lets you learn skills and get paid.
+An apprenticeship lets you learn skills and get paid.

 - find an apprenticeship with Croydon council